robwierzbowski/jekyll-image-tag/readme.md

 #### attr

-Optionally add a list of html attributes and values.
-They will be inserted when the preset is used.
+Optionally add a list of html attributes to insert when the preset is used.

 Set the value of standalone attributes to `nil`.